If you donate DNA, what should scientists give in return? A 'pathbreaking' new model

 Handley takes out two beaded necklaces and places one on top of each figure.
 "So these black beads are a representation of the DNA that is common to all of us as human beings.
 We all share these black beads," she says.
 "But then we can see some small colored beads – like this red one, this blue, this yellow, and this orange," she says.
 "This represents the DNA that is a little bit different between us."

-Then she compares the two necklaces – bead by bead.
+She begins comparing the two necklaces – bead by bead.
 "You see this one - first [bead] is orange, on this one the first one is yellow.
 Different," she says.
 Next up: "Red.
 Yellow.
 Different."
-But then Handley gets to the third bead in each strand.
+Then Handley gets to the third bead in each strand.
 "Red, Red.
 Same."

 "Thank you," he says, when the presentation has concluded.
 "This is knowledge that we have been passing on through speech.
 But now you have written it down."